ysph/gHub-GUI/README.md

 ```

 ### Note
-The program isn't completed yet.
+The program is not complete yet.
-It requires admin privileges
+It also requires admin privileges

 ### Completed features
-- Set static LED colour for the logo
+- Set the static LED colour for the logo

 ### Missing features

 - Set custom LED colours
-- Set mode either cycle, breathe or static
+- Set the cycle, breathing, or static mode
-- Set LED for either logo or scrollwheel
+- Set the LED for the logo or scroll wheel
 - Set DPI
 - Comprehensive GUI